-How many of the NFL quarterbacks to throw for at least 3,000 yards in the 2024-25 season can you name in five minutes?
+How many of the active NFL quarterbacks to throw for at least 300 yards in a game can you name in eight minutes?

 Jackson had one of the most productive showings of his career during his age-27 season.